 I got up early yesterday to hit the trails before it gets scorching hot again.
 I’ve been wanting to go hiking for a while but the job search kept me busy past couple weeks.
 I felt almost relieved when we arrived at the Portuguese Bend Reserve.
 “Ahh.. we are finally here.”, I thought.
 Even Xena looked relieved.
 Maybe she was just happy to get out of the car.

 Once I got there, I was in a mood for a hill workout.
-I ditched my usual routine and made up as I went which, of course, left Xena in confusion occasionally. 🙂 Only plan I had at that point was that I was going to include Water Tank Trail at some point.
+I ditched my usual routine and made up as I went which, of course, left Xena in confusion occasionally. 🙂 The only plan I had at that point was that I was going to include Water Tank Trail at some point.
 It is a short (approx. 0.2 miles) but steep climb.
 A great hill workout!

 We hiked 3 miles and added a hill workout as I wanted.
 When we finished Water Tank Trail, we both panted happily as we stood there looking down at the trail.
 It was a fabulous morning!

 In case anyone is interested in doing this hike, here are the directions from the trailhead: